 Medicare approves treatment for proton therapy at Oklahoma Proton Center; thus, patients with Medicare can be confident that their treatment will be paid for.
 By law, Medicare Replacement plans have to offer the same coverage as Medicare, so patients with these plans will also have coverage, although a referral may be required.

 How much does proton therapy cost?

-Oklahoma Proton Center is a not-for-profit healthcare provider with a generous charitable care policy.
+If a patient does not have insurance, Oklahoma Proton Center offers cash pay rates that are the lowest in the industry.
+Oklahoma Proton Center is a not-for-profit healthcare provider that also offers a charitable care policy as part of its original charter.
 The center can provide need-based discounts or grants as well as structure payment plans that can help patients afford treatment.
 We do not want the cost of treatment to be a burden that prevents patients from receiving the care that they need.

 Is proton therapy more expensive than other treatment options?

 This depends on a number of factors, including where the other treatment is being provided and what treatment or treatments are being included.
 For example, Oklahoma Proton Center is a free-standing, independent facility, so the cost of proton therapy here can actually be less than traditional radiation treatment at a hospital that charges much higher rates.

 Chemotherapy, Immunotherapy, and other targeted therapies can often cost into the hundreds of thousands of dollars.
 The cost of a course of proton therapy at Oklahoma Proton Center can range from between $25,000 to over $100,000, once again depending on the answers to the question above regarding the number of treatments and the particular insurance plan of the patient.
 But still, much less expensive than some of of the other treatment modalities used to treat cancer.